drocheam/optrace/docs/source/details/color.rst

 **Rendering Intents**

-As can be seen from :numref:`chroma_1931` the sRGB gamut does not include all colors in human vision.
+As illustrated in :numref:`chroma_1931`, the sRGB color gamut does not encompass the entirety of humanly visible colors.
-There are multiple ways to represents these outside colors, while most commonly, may it be due to simplicity or lacking awareness, negative sRGB values are simply clamped.
+Various approaches exist to handle colors that fall outside this gamut.
-This leads to incorrect color and brightness.
+The simplest is to simply clamp any negative sRGB values to zero, often resulting in inaccurate color and brightness representation.
+This approach is still commonly found, possibly due to its ease of implementation or a lack of awareness of better methods

-Multiple methods for *gamut clipping* are presented in :footcite:`OttossonClipping`.
+:footcite:`OttossonClipping` presents several more sophisticated *gamut clipping* techniques designed to minimize the visual artifacts.

 .. figure:: ../images/rendering_intents.svg